 The main purpose of the initial values is to provide a separation of the different instances.
 For all schemes of the Ascon suite, the IV is added to the first word and encodes parameters of the scheme such as the key length, rate, number of rounds, or hash output length.
 The IV provides a separation between the different primitives.
-In the case of Ascon-HASH and Ascon-XoF, the first call on the permutation including the IV is done without any data and hence, an equivalent initial state can be precomputed, stored and used instead.
+In the case of a hash or an extendable output function, the first call on the permutation including the IV is done without any data and hence, an equivalent initial state can be precomputed, stored and used instead.